 But it doesn't have to be that way!
 As the world changes, we all have to adapt, as individuals and as communities, in order to survive.
 We, here in Hopkins County, are fortunate in that we have more resources than most other communities of our size.
 We already have much of what we need to build a better, healthier, happier, more prosperous future for ourselves and our children.
 We are here to help make that happen.

-The ARCH Coalition has received funding from The Robert Wood Johnson Foundation Culture of Health Program and from Barry Eveland.
+The ARCH Coalition has received funding from The Robert Wood Johnson Foundation Culture of Health Program, Barry Eveland, and the United Way of the Coalfield.
 We are grateful for the support.

 Find out more